politicalrev/political-revolution.com/README.md

 3. Join the PR conversation on Slack.
 That's where all discussion and planning for our projects take place.
 Go to our [volunteer page](https://political-revolution.com/volunteer/) and click the big red button to join.

-## Theme Development

-*TODO*

-### Installing plugins

-Plugins can be installed by locating them in the [Wpackagist registry](https://wpackagist.org), clicking on the version number, copying that line into the the `"require"` section of `composer.json`, and running `composer update`.

 ## Contributing

 Contributions are welcome from everyone.
-However, *please read* the [contributing guidelines](docs/CONTRIBUTING.md) before jumping into the code to give your work the highest chance of being merged.
+However, *please read* the [contributing guidelines](.github/CONTRIBUTING.md) before jumping into the code to give your work the highest chance of being merged.

 ## Documentation

-Detailed documentation for this project will be located in the [docs/](docs) folder, which already contains documentation for both Sage and Bedrock.
+More documentation for this project can be found in the [GitHub repository wiki](https://github.com/politicalrev/political-revolution.com/wiki), including a troubleshooting guide and how to create a pull request.